-LU 13.1 Provide land use arrangements that reduce reliance on the automobile and improve opportunities for pedestrian, bicycle, and transit use in order to minimize congestion and air pol- - B lution.
-Please see the Circulation Element for LU 13.2 Locate employment and service uses in areas that are easily accessible to existing or planned transportation facilities. more detailed information regarding this topic.
+LU 13.1 Provide land use arrangements that reduce reliance on the automobile and improve opportunities for pedestrian, bicycle, and transit use in order to minimize congestion and air pollution.
+LU 13.2 Locate employment and service uses in areas that are easily accessible to existing or planned transportation facilities.
 LU 13.3 Locate transit stations in community centers and at places of public, employment, entertainment, recreation, and residential concentrations.
 LU 13.4 Incorporate safe and direct multi-modal linkages in the design and development of projects, as appropriate.
 (AI 24, 26, 41) LU 13.5 Allow traffic-calming elements, such as narrow streets, curb bulbs, textured paving, and land-scaping, where appropriate.
 LU 13.6 Require that adequate and accessible circulation facilities exist to meet the demands of a proposed land use.
-(AI 3) LU 13.7 Review projects for consistency with Riverside County's Transpo 3) rtation Demand Ordinance.
-(AI
+(AI 3) LU 13.7 Review projects for consistency with Riverside County's Transportation Demand Ordinance.
+(AI 3)